SirPlease/Apex/README.md

 - - - -
 ### Miscellaneous ###
 * The Starting Saferoom Door has been removed to prevent Survivors from using it as a shield, leaving them vulnerable.
+* Alarm cars will have their alarm turned off after a Tank punches another hittable against it.
+* Common Infected no longer lay down, sit, or fight eachother.
+* Lowered the SI Bot kick Delay to 3 (from 10)
+* The SI Sack Order now works properly, including mid-Tank fights.